 Fresh vs. Frozen: Does It Matter?

-Fresh strawberries always beat frozen for taste.
+Most people would agree that fresh strawberries beat frozen strawberries for taste.

-Tasty Strawberry Recipe Ideas
+Strawberry Recipe Ideas

-No cooking is necessary and they only take several minutes to prepare.
+No cooking is necessary, and they only take several minutes to prepare.

-1) Strawberries and Vanilla Heavy Cream
+1) Strawberries and Vanilla Cream

 - Place the strawberries on a plate or in a bowl.